-We recognize the value and advantages of diverse ideas and are committed to increasing the presence of underrepresented groups within key areas of the organization.
-Having a diverse leadership team provides a richer experience and a broader perspective to decision-making.
+We recognize the value and advantages of diversity ideas and are committed to increasing the presence of underrepresented groups within key areas of the organization.
+Having a leadership team that reflects the communities that we serve provides a richer experience and a broader perspective to decision-making.

-We have deployed a company-wide strategy in each business, which includes diversity and inclusion training for all new and existing employees.
-We also integrated diversity into our talent strategies, such as leadership reviews, recruitment and advancement, development plans and key performance indicators.
+We have deployed a company-wide strategy in each business, which includes diversity and inclusion awareness training for all new and existing employees.
+We have integrated diversity into our talent strategies, including recruitment, leadership reviews, and advancement activity.